lcolladotor/derfinder/README.md

 derfinder
 =========

-Annotation-agnostic fast differential expression analysis of RNA-seq data at base-pair resolution.
+Annotation-agnostic differential expression analysis of RNA-seq data at base-pair resolution by calculating F-statistics.
 For more information about `derfinder` check the vignettes [here](http://www.bioconductor.org/packages/derfinder).

 # Further documentation